NeXt-UI/next-tutorials/CONTRIBUTING.md

 Hi fellow developer

-My name is Alex, I built this tutorial a while ago when I worked on the team that developed it.
+My name is Alex, I built this tutorial a while ago when I worked on the team that developed Next.

 To my best knowledge, **Next UI is no longer actively maintained**.
 I will keep this repository as a monument of work I've done, but I'd like to set an expectation that **any new issues or pull requests will be ignored**.